 The Castle Lager Rugby Championship is an international rugby union competition featuring Argentina, Australia, New Zealand and South Africa.
 The competition is operated via a joint venture of the four countries' national unions, called SANZAAR.
 In 2019, South Africa were crowned champions for the first time since 2009 after bonus-point wins over Australia in Johannesburg and Argentina in Pretoria, and a draw against New Zealand in Wellington.

 The inaugural Tri-Nations tournament was held in 1996, and was won by New Zealand.
 The Springboks won their first title in 1998, and Australia their first in 2000.
-The first Castle Lager Rugby Championship was also won by New Zealand, who won all six of their matches in 2012, when Argentina joined the revamped competition.
-Since 1996, New Zeeland have won 13 championship titles, South Africa four (in 1998, 2004, 2009 and 2019) and Australia three.
+The first Castle Lager Rugby Championship, in 2012, was also won by New Zealand, when Argentina joined the revamped competition.
+Since 1996, New Zeeland have won 19 championship titles, South Africa four (in 1998, 2004, 2009 and 2019) and Australia three.